 I’ve developed a deep appreciation for the love and care of California’s cannabis farmers, many of whom I’ve gotten to meet.
 The mystique of the Emerald Triangle is well founded, but there are amazing farmers all over this Gold Rush State.
 You can’t imagine the (mostly wonderful) bouquets of cannabis wafting through Harborside on the daily.
 And, back then (she wrote wistfully), we were legally and constantly — all day — opening jars and packages and stopping to smell the flowers.
 And letting patients smell them, too.
 Regulation has changed all that.
 Cannabis Terp Therapy is the absolute best.
 There’s nothing like it.

 Cannabis & iRest® (Integrative Restoration) Meditation

 I first lead iRest as a sub for some of Harborside’s holistic practitioners, then began leading iRest® Yoga Nidra meditation for peer-led veterans’ cannabis support group Harborside Heroes — dropping in for the last half hour of the meeting to deliver a 20-minute practice.
 After he left Harborside, facilitator and former Marine Ryan Miller expanded his endeavor to become Operation EVAC (Educating Veterans About Cannabis).
 OpEVAC meets several days each month in dispensaries throughout the Bay Area.
-She has led iRest® with the Oakland chapter of Weed for Warriors and at the Inaugural session of (YAY!)
+It was exciting to also lead iRest® with the Oakland chapter of Weed for Warriors and at the Inaugural session of (YAY!)
 Weed for Warriors/Women, on International Women’s Day, 2018.